jarpatus/docker-dovecot-rspamd/README.md

 * For spam detection and rule based filtering use ```rspamc --mime | /usr/bin/fdm -a stdin -f ~/fdm.conf -l -m -v fetch``` as mda and setup fdm to use ```/usr/libexec/dovecot/deliver```

 #### Examples
-Pull from IMAP server and deliver directly to mailbox.
+Pull from IMAP server and deliver directly to mailbox user@example.com.
 Keep messages and use IDLE.
+Notice that it is possible to make delivery to another user's mailbox but that would be a bit misconfiguration unless you use this user only for mail retrieval and have another user for mailbox.

 ```
 poll mail.example.com protocol IMAP port 993